 Wheatgrass is a popular health food.
-It is reputed to offer a bonanza of nutrients.
+It has iron, calcium, vitamin C, and other nutrients. is reputed to offer a bonanza of nutrients.
 You can eat it in salads or drink it after processing it in a juicer or making it an ingredient in a smoothie.
 But those unfamiliar with it may wonder how easy it is to grow it for themselves.
 The answer to this question is straightforward, but the devil is in the details.

 |Botanical Name||Triticum aestivum|

 |Common Name||Wheatgrass, wheat, common wheat plant, bread wheat|

 |Mature Size||Harvest when seedlings are about 7 inches tall|